yasiryagi/helpdesk/roles/storage-providers/README.md

 $ cd ~/joystream/
 $ yarn run helios
 ```
-If everything is working, you should rather quicly, with correct `workerId` and URL.
+If everything is working, you should rather quickly, see your SP as active, with correct `workerId` and URL.

 ### Run storage node as a service